Skip to main content

 Example: (Smith et al., 2009) OR Smith et al. (2009) found the following...

 No Author: Use the first few words of the reference (usually the title) and the date.
-Use double quotations marks around the title of an article, a chapter or web page, and italicize the title of a journal, book or report.
+Use double quotation marks around the title of an article, a chapter, or a web page, and italicize the title of a journal, book, or report.

 Examples: ("Comparing learning styles," 2009) OR (Learning the Alphabet, 2009).